Durgesh1037/online-booking/README.md

-This online platform facilitates trip bookings.
+This online platform facilitates trips/bus ticket bookings.
 Its backend APIs are built using Node.js, Express.js, and MongoDB.

 Authentication and authorization are implemented using the Joi and JWT npm packages.